web-platform-dx/web-features-mappings/README.md

 The [web-features](https://github.com/web-platform-dx/web-features) project provides the minimum amount of data that's needed to support [Baseline](https://web-platform-dx.github.io/web-features/) and otherwise acts as a repository of unique feature IDs, which other projects can point to.

 This was done for maintainability reasons, to avoid adding a lot of third-party data to the web-features project to support other use cases than Baseline.
-This means that third-party data sources can map their own data to web-features IDs, and are responsible for maintaining the mapping.
+This means that third-party data sources can map their own data to web-features IDs, and are responsible for maintaining that mapping.

 Examples of data sources which map to web-features include:

-* [web-platform-tests](https://wpt.fyi), which maps certain tests to web-features via search keywords, e.g. [the `feature:grid` keyword](https://wpt.fyi/results/?q=feature:grid).
+* The [web-platform-tests project](https://wpt.fyi), which maps certain tests to web-features via search keywords, e.g. [the `feature:grid` keyword](https://wpt.fyi/results/?q=feature:grid).
-* [browser-compat-data](https://github.com/mdn/browser-compat-data/), which maps BCD keys to web-features via tags, e.g. [the `web-features:selection-api` tag](https://github.com/search?q=repo%3Amdn%2Fbrowser-compat-data%20web-features%3Aselection-api&type=code).
+* The [browser-compat-data project](https://github.com/mdn/browser-compat-data/), which maps BCD keys to web-features via tags, e.g. [the `web-features:selection-api` tag](https://github.com/search?q=repo%3Amdn%2Fbrowser-compat-data%20web-features%3Aselection-api&type=code).
 * Chrome Platform Status' [Web features usage metrics](https://chromestatus.com/metrics/webfeature/popularity), which maps Chrome page loads to web-features.

 ## Adding new mappings